 Xeneta’s database of spot and long-term contracted ocean freight rates continues to grow.
 At last count there were over 23 million rate offerings.
 Crowdsourcing is a powerful tool and it’s catching on in the ocean freight market.

-In the article, “Making a Dent in the Box”, Patrick noted that “some shippers have already moved from annual to monthly or bi-monthly contracts, shifted part of their volumes into a short/spot market or constructed annual contracts with quarterly reviews and agreed caps on upside moves, all through the use of better analytics and intelligence”.
+In a recent article, Patrick noted that “some shippers have already moved from annual to monthly or bi-monthly contracts, shifted part of their volumes into a short/spot market or constructed annual contracts with quarterly reviews and agreed caps on upside moves, all through the use of better analytics and intelligence”.

 Patrick further highlighted in last year’s blog post, there is a need for greater competence in freight operations and as shippers become more sophisticated, it should be harder to hide cost in the supply chain and that’s where transparency comes into play.